Before I go into my vacation illness tips, let me share a little story.

 Alrighty – here are my vacation illness tips:

 - Take preventative measures.
 My doctor said I likely contracted the flu from my travel the week before.
 I never get the flu shot.
 I rarely get sick.
 I down a lot of vitamins and always wash my hands throughout the day.
 But you know what?
 That week of travel before my Toyota trip, I didn’t do much of that.
-My doctor said to load up on Vitamin C, Airborne, or one of those before, during and after travel.
+My doctor said to load up on Vitamin C, Zicam, or one of those before, during and after travel.
 And he said to bring wipes to clean off the fold down tray while on the plane.
 He said people who are sick while flying often rest their heads on the tray.